 - Military Recruitment Centers; or

-- Complete the online form and mail to your County Clerk's Office; mailing information located on the form.
+- Complete the online form and mail it to your County Clerk's Office; mailing information is located on the form.